pvarcholik/CppTraining/src/lesson_1/instructors_notes.md

 Unlike `Allocator`, the growth policy isn't part of the template signature — it's passed via constructor.
 This is deliberate.
 It lets you change growth behavior at runtime without creating new types.
 I think this is a great opportunity to contrast with how other STL types use type parameters to define behavior (e.g., `std::unordered_map<Key, T, Hash, KeyEqual>`).

-It’s worth exploring the tradeoff: type parameters give you more compiler-time guarantees and possible optimizations, but they increase type complexity and reduce flexibility.
+It’s worth exploring the tradeoff: type parameters give you more compile-time guarantees and possible optimizations, but they increase type complexity and reduce flexibility.
 Runtime composition (e.g., via `std::function` or lambdas) offers flexibility, at the cost of some runtime indirection and potential type erasure.

 If time allows, I’ll connect this idea back to `std::function`, lambdas, and the idea of policy-based design.